-From the sound, to the graphics – and now the content – there simply isn’t a racing game on the PS4 that offers as much as GT Sport.
-Unlike other games, there's also a fantastic community too, so if you're after car chat, unofficial homemade liveries of your favourite teams, or a forum to show your best driving, you'll find it here.
+Unlike other games, there's also a fantastic multiplayer focus and community, so if you're after well-behaved online racing, homemade liveries for your favourite cars, or a forum to show your best driving – you'll find it here.
 If you’ve got a PS4 and you love cars, this is a game you should probably own – and if you've got a PS4 Pro, it's a no-brainer.

 | Read our full review of GT Sport here